vinayakjaas/exospherehost/docs/docs/index.md

             }
       input:
         prompt: |
-            Parse the following quarterly financial report and returnt a structured json output as defined in the output-schema, report text is provided below:
+            Parse the following quarterly financial report and return a structured json output as defined in the output-schema, report text is provided below:
             ${{satellites.parse-pdf-with-docling.output}}

     - name: Call Webhook to send the structured json to aikin api